julienroyd/alfred/README.md

 There are three main flag files present in seed-directories:
   * `UNHATCHED`: signals that this run has not been launched yet
   * `OPENED`: signals that this run has been launched (although it could have stopped say due to ressources being revoked)
-  * `CRASH.txt`: signals that the run from this config has crashed and contains the error message
+  * `CRASH`: signals that the run from this config has crashed and contains the error message
   * `COMPLETED`: signals that this run has reached termination without crash

 A seed-directory that does not contain any FLAG-file can be explained in two ways: